danidiaz/subrec/README.md

 # Non-goals

-- avoiding judicious uses of unsafeCoerce discreetly hidden in module internals
+- avoiding unsafeCoerce.
+Judicious uses of unsafeCoerce discreetly hidden in module internals should be ok.
 - optimizing compilation time

 # Related